brooks42/pkto/README.md

 **Q: What if Ditto copies a Pokémon with an Evolve ability?
 Will it flip to the other side?**

 **A**: No, the reverse face of a DFC is not a copiable characteristic.
 This will not trigger abilities that care about evolution either.

+**Q: Solar Beam says "Destroy target artifact, target enchantment, target trainer, or target token."
+If I overload it, do I destroy each artifact, enchantment, trainer, and token?**

+**A**: No, overload replaces each instance of "target" with "each."
+This means you choose between destroying each artifact, each enchantment, each trainer, or each token.